 Common injuries that can happen as a result of being involved in a bus accident include: Whiplash, Bumps and bruises, Cuts and abrasions, Severed limbs, Spine injuries, Broken bones, Traumatic head injuries, Permanent scarring, and/or Fatal injuries.

 When it comes to injuries and seeking medical attention, it should be noted that not every injury will be immediately recognizable.
 In fact, according to the Hormone Health Network, the human body releases a hormone medically known as adrenaline when undergoing stressful situations.
 Adrenaline is a vital part of the human body’s flight-or-fight response and with the release of this hormone, a person’s ability to feel certain pain can decrease.

 This is important to know because after being involved in an accident as traumatic as a bus accident, injured victims can fail to recognize the need of seeking medical attention.
 Even if you believe that you have not suffered any injuries following a bus accident, you should continue to seek medical attention, just to be sure.

 - Make a detailed account of the scene – If possible, attempt to make a written statement of the events that lead to the accident.
 You should make this statement as soon as possible, as it is known that facts surrounding a traumatic case can quickly be forgotten.
-Elements that should be included in your statement include: How you believe the accident happened, Who was involved in the accident, When and at what time the accident occured, Where the accident occured, Eyewitnesses’ contact information, such as name, phone number, and email, Contact information of those involved, including name, phone number, and email, The bus driver’s full name, bus identification number, and bus driver identification number
+Elements that should be included in your statement include: How you believe the accident happened, Who was involved in the accident, When and at what time the accident occurred, Where the accident occurred, Eyewitnesses’ contact information, such as name, phone number, and email, Contact information of those involved, including name, phone number, and email, The bus driver’s full name, bus identification number, and bus driver identification number

 When it comes to making a claim, it can be very helpful if you can make a statement with a responding police officer at the scene.
 By obtaining a police report, you can help to fortify your version of events.